Bug #4438

 Dan, can I ask you to take a look?
 First, try to reproduce.
 If you are able to do so, look around the web to see if this is a known issue - either specifically to Event Organiser, or more generally with differences between the way recurring events are represented in iCal files.
 This could be a place where we could pass a patch upstream to Event Organiser.
 Thanks!

-Updated by Stephen Real over 8 years ago
+Updated by Stephen Real about 9 years ago

 I wanted to let you know that I tested downloading are recurring event into Mac's iCalendar and it worked perfectly.

-Updated by Daniel Jones about 8 years ago
+Updated by Daniel Jones almost 9 years ago

 Yeah wow something very strange is happening here.